tinesoft/generator-ngx-library/README.md

 # Development

-It's now up to you to write your kick-ass Angular library by adding your components, directives, pipes, services... and test spec files in `src/`.
+It's now up to you to write your kick-ass Angular library by adding your components, directives, pipes, services... and test specification files in `src/`.

-It doesn't matter how you organize these files inside the folder, but it is important to **keep the** `index.ts` **at the root**, and to **export every file that must be publicly** available in your package.
+It doesn't matter how you organize files inside the folder, but it is important to **keep the** `index.ts` **at the root**, and to **export every file that must be publicly** available in your package.

 Here are the most important `gulp` tasks to use during your development workflow: